i-Krypt/personal-blog/README.md

 Run the command '$ python run.py'

 ## Known Bugs
-The comment section is yet to be updated
-The upvotes need to be worked on
+The app crashes on login and sign up.

 ## Contact
 email me at: vamay505@gmail.com